 These include thousands of bone fragments from hundreds of Catholic saints.
-Each of these relics are housed in reliquaries, some of which are quite elaborate.
+Each of these relics is housed in reliquaries, some of which are quite elaborate.
 Some reliquaries contain one large relic, such as the skull of a saint, while others contain hundreds of tiny relics from a variety of different saints.

 According to historical records, the chapel is home to bones from all 12 apostles, a piece of Mary’s veil, as well as pieces of Jesus’ cross and the Holy Sepulcher.
 The church also possesses a tooth of the chapel’s patron saint, St. Anthony of Padua, the only piece of St. Anthony’s body located outside of Padua, Italy.

 The back half of the chapel, which was added in the 1892 addition, features several relics, as well as beautiful stained glass windows.
-However, the highlight of this part of the church are the life-size Stations of the Cross.
+However, the highlight of this part of the church is the life-size Stations of the Cross.

 When no docent is available, there is a free self-guided audio tour available for interested visitors.
 However, I would definitely recommend a visit for a guided tour of St. Anthony’s Chapel.
-Tour guides are not only well-versed in the relics that are on display, but have a clear love for the items housed there.
+Tour guides are not only well-versed in the relics that are on display but have a clear love for the items housed there.

 When visiting, don’t miss the chapel shop and museum across the street.
 While the shop contains religious items and a few mementos, the upstairs museum tells a bit more about the life and times of Friar Mollinger and the history of the chapel.

 Whether you believe in the authenticity and power of the relics or not, a visit to St. Anthony’s Chapel is a fascinating look into the religious life and history of Pittsburgh.

 Saint Anthony’s Chapel

-Hours: Saturday-Thursday: 1p-4p
+Hours: Saturday-Thursday: 12pm-3pm